archis1405/CodePrep-Evaluator-Service/Setup.md

 2.
 ```
 npm install -D typescript
 npm install concurrently      --> helps to run multiple packages at the same time
 npm i dotenv
+npm i bullmq                  --> Redis doesnot have support for typescript
+npm i ioredis                 --> Redis doesnot have support for typescript so we have install types manually
+npm i @types/ioredis
 ```
 3.
 ```